Junctional Fracture | Neck-Intertrochanteric Junction | ORIF vs Arthroplasty

 AVN

-- Management: Conversion to arthroplasty if symptomatic
+- Management: arthroplasty if symptomatic AVN does develop

 Nonunion

-- Cause: Inadequate fixation, poor reduction, poor bone quality
+- Cause: inadequate fixation, poor reduction, poor bone quality

-- Prevention: Secure fixation, good bone apposition
+- Prevention: stable construct with good cortical apposition

-- Management: Revision fixation or conversion to arthroplasty
+- Management: revision fixation or conversion to arthroplasty

 Postoperative Care